 A Brand is a service or product that serves an audience, not your audience, per se, but AN AUDIENCE.
-By this we mean, you want to find a “HOLE” in the market and address an audience, lifestyle that hasn’t been perfectly addressed yet.
+By this we mean, you want to find a “HOLE” (aka white space) in the market and address that particular audience, lifestyle that hasn’t been perfectly addressed yet.
 Once you find that audience/lifestyle, they have to be addressed through text and images.
 You show them that you (the company) shares THEIR values and their lifestyle… and you have a hit!
 They are drawn to you like moths to a flame.

 A Brand is also an Experience.
 It’s the experience you give them that keeps them coming back.

 A brand is NOT a logo, website, business card or brochure.
 It is a feeling that your customer or client is left with—and impression you left in their memory.

 Read this last part again.
 We couldn’t be more clear.

 ——————– : ) ———————-

 I’m happy to give you some complimentary suggestions.
 If you’re smart, and I think you are, you’ll try it.
 If you are smarter than I, and you very well might be, you already know this and are applying it to your brand.

 Marketing is a math problem.
 It is also a media problem.